joseph-x-li/joseph-x-li.github.io/myblog/content/projects/2020-11-20_duolingo_reminder/index.md

 I originally made this because my friend Konwoo had trouble keeping his streak.

-{{ image(path="/projects/duolingo_reminder/kimdead.png") }}
+{{ image(path="/projects/2020-11-20_duolingo_reminder/kimdead.png") }}

 ## how it works

 The script is run daily using a cronjob.
 It calls Duolingo and Fbchat APIs to check streaks and send messages.
 Extendible to multiple users.

-Random time delays are incorporated to prevent Facebook logging me out of my account.
+Random time delays are incorporated to prevent Facebook from logging me out of my account.